by Natalie Edwards

 • Cadmium - this is often used as a coating on steel to prevent rust.
 When welded, the resulting fumes can cause lung disease, emphysema, as well as kidney failure.

 • Lead Oxide - if the welded metal has been coated with paint that contains lead, the fumes are likely to contain lead oxide.
 Exposure can cause lead poisoning, where you become weak and develop anemia.
-Lead also harms your nervous system, kidneys, and reproductive system.

 • Asbestos - sometimes found in welding rods, if inhaled there is a risk of asbestos related diseases such as lung cancer, mesothelioma (aggressive cancer), and asbestosis (scarring of the lungs).